System Observability

 Error recovery mechanisms, such as checkpointing and rollback recovery, aim to restore the system to a consistent state after a failure.
 Checkpointing involves periodically saving the system’s state and data, allowing recovery to a previously known good state in case of failures.
 On the other hand, rollback recovery involves undoing the effects of failed operations and returning the system to a consistent state.

-To enhance reliability, distributed systems employ error prevention techniques, such as redundancy elimination, consensus algorithms, and load balancing.
+Distributed systems employ error prevention techniques, such as redundancy elimination, consensus algorithms, and load balancing to enhance reliability.
 Redundancy elimination reduces unnecessary duplication of data or computation, thereby reducing the chances of errors.
 Consensus algorithms ensure that all nodes in a distributed system agree on a shared state despite failures or message delays.
 Load balancing techniques distribute computational tasks evenly across multiple nodes to prevent overloading and potential shortcomings.

 If you examine traditional monitoring systems, they look to capture and investigate signals in isolation.
-The monitoring systems work in a siloed environment, similar to that of developers and operators before the rise of DevOps.
+They work in a siloed environment, similar to that of developers and operators before the rise of DevOps.
 Existing monitoring systems cannot detect the “Unknowns Unknowns” that are familiar with modern distributed systems.
-This often leads to disruptions of services.
-So you may be asking what an “Unknown Unknown” is.
+This often leads to service disruptions.
+So, you may be asking what an “Unknown Unknown” is.

 I’ll put it to you this way: the distributed systems we see today lack predictability—certainly not enough predictability to rely on static thresholds, alerts, and old monitoring tools.
 If something is fixed, it can be automated, and we have static events, such as in Kubernetes, a POD reaching a limit.